Acute Systemic Toxicity

 The European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM) coordinated a validation study of two in vitro assays to evaluate human liver metabolism and toxicity.
 Representatives from NICEATM and ICCVAM participated on the management team for this validation study.

 The EURL ECVAM validation report for this study was submitted to the EURL ECVAM Scientific Advisory Committee for peer review in 2014.
-A draft test guideline for in vitro measurement of CYP enzyme induction is currently under consideration by the Organisation for Economic Co-operation and Development (OECD).
+A draft test guideline for in vitro measurement of CYP enzyme induction is currently under consideration by the Organisation for Economic Co-operation and Development.
+EURL ECVAM is currently drafting a background document on integrating this method into regulatory processes.

 In vitro methods that use mammalian cell cultures and various cytotoxicity endpoints, while not currently regarded as suitable replacements for rodent acute oral toxicity tests, are useful for establishing the starting dose for acute oral toxicity tests.
 ICCVAM recommends, where appropriate, the use of validated in vitro basal cytotoxicity tests in a weight-of-evidence approach for this purpose.
 Using these in vitro methods can reduce the number of animals required for each toxicity test.

 The use of in vitro cytotoxicity test methods to reduce animal use in acute oral systemic toxicity testing was evaluated at a workshop on In Vitro Methods for Assessing Acute Systemic Toxicity (2000).
 A Guidance Document on Using In Vitro Data to Estimate In Vivo Starting Doses for Acute Toxicity was prepared by ICCVAM with the assistance of the workshop participants.

 NICEATM, ICCVAM, and international partners sponsored a workshop to explore alternative methods for acute chemical safety testing.
 The goals of this 2008 meeting were to: